Abdulrahman-Adel/Real-Life-Violence-Detection/README.md

 1. Download the Real Life Violence Situations Dataset from Kaggle and place it in the datasets/ directory.

-2. Run the Jupyter notebooks in the notebooks/ directory for data exploration, model training, and evaluation.
+2. Run the Jupyter notebooks in the notebooks/ directory for data exploration.

 3. To train the model, execute:
      ```